DIAAS vs. PDCAAS – Protein Quality Explained

 Related basics: Protein, Leucine Threshold, MPS & MPB.

-Mechanisms & Differences (at a glance)
+Mechanisms and Differences (at a glance)

 - Where it’s measured: PDCAAS = colon (bacterial fermentation can skew) · DIAAS = small intestine (ileal; closer to true absorption).